yairgil/Docker-Provider/README.md

 ```

 ## Windows Agent
-> Note: To build the Windows Agent Image, you will need Windows 10 Pro or higher machine
+> Note: Below instructions are assumed you have cloned the code on to WSL/2 machine
 ### Install Pre-requisites
 ```
+powershell # launch powershell with elevated admin on your windows machine net use z: \\wsl$\Ubuntu-16.04 # map the network share of the ubuntu app cd z:\
-cd %userprofile%\Docker-Provider\scripts\windows # based on your repo path powershell -executionpolicy bypass -File .\install-build-pre-requisites.ps1 #
+cd z:\home\sshadmin\Docker-Provider\scripts\build\windows # based on your repo path powershell -executionpolicy bypass -File .\install-build-pre-requisites.ps1 #
 ```
 ### Build Cert generator, Out OMS Plugun and Docker Image and Publish Docker Image

-1. Build Certificate generator source code in .NET and Out OMS Plugin code in Go lang  by running these commands in CMD shell
+Build Certificate generator source code in .NET and Out OMS Plugin code in Go lang  by running these commands in CMD shell
 ```
-docker login # if you want to publish the image to acr then login to acr via `docker login <acr-name>` cd %userprofile%\Docker-Provider\kubernetes\windows\dockerbuild # based on your repo path powershell -ExecutionPolicy bypass  # switch to powershell if you are not on powershell already .\build-and-publish-docker-image.ps1 -image <repo>/<imagename>:<imagetag> # trigger build code and image and publish docker hub or acr
+docker login # if you want to publish the image to acr then login to acr via `docker login <acr-name>` cd z:\home\sshadmin\Docker-Provider\kubernetes\windows\dockerbuild # based on your repo path powershell -ExecutionPolicy bypass  # switch to powershell if you are not on powershell already .\build-and-publish-docker-image.ps1 -image <repo>/<imagename>:<imagetag> # trigger build code and image and publish docker hub or acr
 ```